VashingMachine/Owncloud-Report-App/README.md

 ##Instalation

-Place this folder app in **owncloud/apps/**, then anable this in Apps manager through web or using occ.
+Place content of this app in **owncloud/apps/report/**, then anable this in Apps manager through web or using occ.

 ## Building the app